 I have bad news, most of my clients come to me all bright eyed and bushy tailed saying that they only want to target people who are 5 minutes away from buying their product or service.
 That is a truly admirable goal and sometimes possible by targeting buying keywords in your organic or paid online marketing, but mostly people want to buy from someone they know, like and trust.

-Let’s say a customer is looking for social media marketing services and somewhere early in their search they happen along my site.
-They sign up for my mailing list and we send them great information for weeks or months about how to do their social media, what to look for, etc. By the time they are ready to buy they “know” me.
-They have seen my videos, they have read my emails, I have helped them to understand what they need to do and what kind of company they need to look for (miraculously close to what our company does) and so their buying decision becomes no decision, OF COURSE they hire us because we are the only real choice.
+Let’s say a customer is looking for marketing mentoring and somewhere early in their search they happen along my site.
+They sign up for my mailing list and I send them great information for weeks or months about how to do their social media, what to look for, etc. By the time they are ready to buy they “know” me.
+They have seen my videos, they have read my emails, I have helped them to understand what they need to do and what kind of company they need to look for (miraculously close to what I do) and so their buying decision becomes no decision, OF COURSE they hire me because I am the only real choice.

 How To Do Sales Cycle Marketing

 So you are thinking, “bloody hell”, how am I going to get all these people from thinking about buying to finally picking up the phone to call with a sale.
 You need to have a database that has the capability of:

 - Having a web form to collect the suspect’s email address and name

 - Have a series of “drip emails” (also called auto responders) that keep you in the front of their thoughts